Buildstarted/buildstarted.com/_posts/2010-08-11-entity-framework-and-lazy-loading.md

 }
 </code></pre>

-<p>Doing the above will allow entity framework to generate proxy classes that allow for lazy loading.
-Other requirements for these proxy classes to be generated:</p>
+Doing the above will allow entity framework to generate proxy classes that allow for lazy loading.
+Other requirements for these proxy classes to be generated:

 <ol>
 <li>A class must be <strong>public</strong>.</li>